rdegges/rdegges-blog/articles/2012/no-regrets.md

 -   What you've accomplished.
 -   What you want to accomplish.

-And thinking about all the ways you've could've done better: "*I should have done this*", or "*I could have done that*", or "*I can't believe I didn't do ...*".
+And thinking about all the ways you've could've done better: *I should have done this*, or *I could have done that*, or *I can't believe I didn't do ...*.

 To me, that is by far the worst feeling--knowing that you didn't give it your all, and feeling the regret sink in, day after day.

 Even though busting your ass every day and working as hard as you possibly can is painful, it is a lot *less painful* than not living up to your potential, and taking the easy way out.

 No matter how much you try to justify your actions to yourself: if you aren't always fighting yourself to be as good as you can be, struggling to get better,